madetech/blog/books/building_better_software_teams/01_communications/06_retrospectives.md

 Through sharing and discussing these points as a group the company can identify issues affecting all teams and create action points to try and tackle these.

-The Comradro should also address previous action points to see if these are being tackled, if they aren't they should be discussed as to whether they are still seen as a mutual priority and if not the can be archived.
+The Comradrospective should also address previous action points to see if these are being tackled, if they aren't they should be discussed as to whether they are still seen as a mutual priority and if not the can be archived.

 We timebox the Comradrospective to 60 minutes.